-As a teenager in 1915 and not married, Cecelia gave birth to a son, Wilbur Samuel "Bert" Buzzard Jr. She went to Mickley, PA to bear the child.
-The boy later was adopted by his stepfather, and took the name "Zearfoss."
+As an unmarried teenager in 1915, Cecelia gave birth to a son, whom she named Wilbur Samuel "Bert" Buzzard Jr. She left the mountains and went to Mickley, PA to bear the child, away from prying eyes and tattletale gossip.
+The boy later was adopted by his stepfather and took the name "Zearfoss."

-In 1916, Cecelia served as secretary of the local Maple Summit Church.
+In 1916, Cecelia served as secretary of the congregation of the local Maple Summit Church.
 Among her friends was Mr. and Mrs. William Rowan, who resided on Grant Street in Ohiopyle, and at whose home she spent visiting in February 1918.

 They produced an only son, Robert Ray Zearfoss, born in 1923.